schellenberg/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

     for item in grocery_list:
         print("Don't forget to buy the", item)

 If you want to access just one element inside a list, you can specify the location of the element you want.
 For example, if we wanted to access the *carrots* from the grocery_list above, we could ask for the 1th element (since we start counting from 0).
-We enclose the location inside square brackets, so this would be ``grocery_list[1]``.
+We enclose the location inside square brackets, so to access the carrots we would call ``grocery_list[1]``.

 .. activecode:: list_intro_4
     :nocodelens: